1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Preamble

-- When creating functions or procedures stored in MySQL, it is crucial to understand the role of delimiters.
+- When creating functions or stored procedures in MySQL, it is crucial to understand the role of delimiters.

 Understanding the Delimiter